What is structured data?

 Tools and Resources for Structured Data

 Want to dive deeper into structured data?
-We’ve compiled our favorite learning resources and tools to test your structured data and learn more about the implementation process.
+We’ve compiled our favorite learning resources, tips, and SEO tools to test your structured data and learn more about the basics of the implementation process.

 - Google Structured Data Testing Tool